Jtaim/Programming-Principles-and-Practice-Using-Cpp/README.md

 because in the book's presented header file the functions have been implemented into most modern compilers, plus I wanted some experience dealing with custom header files.
 If you want, you can get the header file from book's website www.stroustrup.com/Programming

+Starting with section 7, I started using and placed header file in an include file for all sections to use from this section and remaing sections.
+Also set up namespace (ppp) for functions unique to this books exercises.

 #### Some web sites I found helpful
 - [Markdown Cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet)
 - [isocpp.org](https://isocpp.org/)